Vegadhardik7/NLP-NAMED-ENTITY-RECOGNITION-PROJECT-TILL-DEPLOYMENT/README.md

 - HeroKu

-# Working Mechanish Of This Project:
+# Approach & Methodology For This Project:

 At first I imported all the essential libraries such as spacy, Flask, wikipedia...etc.
 Then I started to create a basic Flask model.
 After that at home function I took the subject that the user is interstead in.
 Then I passed it to the Prediction function in which with the help of wikipedia library I started to web scraping for the subject which user is interestead in.
 After the web scraping is over I gave that scraped data to the scpacy which which will give me the final output as I had show above in the form of NER.